willGraham01/PiranhasHalfyord/plot/background.md

 - Groubun Stoneclimber: The apprentice to Faire, acting head of the Ordo Magicae in his absence. (dwarven male)
 - Shufharz gra-Yamarz: Captain of the City Guard (orc female)
 - Milena Kamonas: Magistrate / Governor of Halfyord (human female)
-- The Shattered Teeth: One of several criminal gangs that operates in and around Halfyord (predominately human, orc, and elven)
+- The Piranhas: One of several criminal gangs that operates in and around Halfyord (predominately human, orc, and elven)
-- Shark Carlton: The leader of the Shattered Teeth gang (human male)
+- Shark Carlton: The leader of the Piranhas gang (human male)
-- Fordem Chev: Tavern Frontman, member of the Shattered Teeth (human male)
+- Fordem Chev: Tavern Frontman, member of the Piranhas (human male)
 - Hope: Tavern Server (tiefling female)
 - Acolyte Jenessa: Front-desk initiate of the Ordo Magicae (gnome female)